asifinet/acc-transaction-batch/README.md

                                        v
                                       End

-4. Activity Diagram for retriving data by  placeholder = CustomerId,Description or AccountNumber.
+4. Activity Diagram for retriving data by,  placeholder = CustomerId,Description or AccountNumber.

                                     Start
                                     |